Stampede in Yemen’s capital kills at least 78, official says

 Dozens of injured people were taken to nearby hospitals.
 Motaher al-Marouni, a senior health official in Sanaa, gave the death toll and said at least 13 were seriously hurt, according the Houthi rebels’ Al-Masirah satellite TV channel.

-The rebels quickly sealed off the school where the event was organized and barred people, including journalists, from approaching.
+The rebels quickly sealed off the school where the event was held and barred people, including journalists, from approaching.

-Eyewitnesses Abdel-Rahman Ahmed and Yahia Mohsen said armed Houthis shot in the air in an attempt to control the crowd, apparently striking an electrical wire and causing it to explode.
-That sparked panic, and people began stampeding, they said.

 The Interior Ministry said it had detained two organizers and an investigation was underway.

-Yemen’s capital has been under the contronl of the Iranian-backed Houthis since they descended from their northern stronghold in 2014 and removed the internationally recognized government.
+Yemen’s capital has been under the control of the Iranian-backed Houthis since they descended from their northern stronghold in 2014 and removed the internationally recognized government.

 That prompted a Saudi-led coalition to intervene in 2015 to try to restore the government.